clwillhuang/barcode-identifier-app/src/manual.md

 ### Multiple Alignment and Tree Parameters

-"Create hit tree": If enabled, a multiple sequence alignment job will be run with ClustalOmega hosted at EMBL-EBI using a sequence set made from all the query sequences and all their hits from the BLASTN query.
+"Create hit tree": If enabled, a multiple sequence alignment job will be run with ClustalOmega (hosted at EMBL-EBI) with default parameters using a sequence set made from all the query sequences and all their hits from the BLASTN query.

-"Create database tree": If enabled, a multiple sequence alignment job will be run with ClustalOmega hosted at EMBL-EBI using a sequence set made from all the query sequences and all the sequences in the database.
+"Create database tree": If enabled, a multiple sequence alignment job will be run with ClustalOmega (hosted at EMBL-EBI) with default parameters using a sequence set made from all the query sequences and all the sequences in the database.

 ### Job Name